 What is a Mortgage Broker?

-A mortgage broker (either a company or an individual) is an independent agent for the mortgage loan borrower as well as the lender.
-Your mortgage broker will stand as coordinator between you and the lending institution; which can be a bank, trust company, credit union, mortgage corporation, finance company or even an individual, private investor.
-You work with a mortgage broker to consider your financial situation and lead you to the lender who has the best loan program for you.
-Your broker will present your mortgage loan application to one or more lenders, and works with the lender of choice until the loan closes.
-The broker gets a commission from the borrower when the loan closes.
+A mortgage broker is a person or group that is an independent agent for both the mortgage loan applicant and the lender.
+Your mortgage broker will stand as coordinator between you and the lending institution; which may be a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
+Which lender offers the loans that is best for you?
+A mortgage broker will guide you to the best one.
+From application to closing, your mortgage broker works with you: presenting your mortgage application to several lenders, and coordinating the process with the lender through to the closing of the loan.
+The broker is given a commission from the borrower upon closing.

-The biggest difference between a mortgage broker and a mortgage banker is that the latter is employed by a lending institution (a bank, credit union, or others) to offer and process loans only from the programs of that institution.
-Although a mortgage banker may offer quite a range of loan programs, they will be programs with that lender alone.
+The biggest difference between a mortgage broker and a loan officer is that the latter is employed by a lending institution (a bank, credit union, or others) to promote and process loans solely from the programs of that institution.
+They may be able to market loans to fit a variety of situations, but all the loans will be programs of the same lender.

-Your mortgage banker represents you to the bank or other lending institution.
-The borrower is walked through the whole process, from finding a loan to closing, by the loan officer.
-Mortgage bankers are compensated with a commission or salary for their work by their employers.
+Also known as a "loan representative" or "account executive," a mortgage banker acts of behalf of the borrower to the lending institution.
+The borrower is walked through the entire process, from loan selection to closing, by the loan officer.
+Mortgage bankers will be given a commission or salary for their services by their employers.